 Pronunciation Exercises with Answers

-Why Are Pronunciation Exercises with Answers Important?
+Why Pronunciation Exercises with Answers Are Important?

-Pronunciation exercises with answers help:
+Pronunciation exercises with answers help in:

-• Improve clarity and fluency in speaking.
+• Improving clarity and fluency in speaking.

-• Build confidence in conversations.
+• Building confidence in conversations.

 • Enhance listening skills by recognizing correct sounds.